Sparrowium/Documentation/Computer Networking/Juniper/JNCIA-Junos.md

 	![[Pasted image 20250504193422.png]]
 	- `commit` is unaffected in terms of hierarchy's depth.
 But in `configure private` mode, `commit` is only allowed at the top of the hierarchy level.
 	![[Pasted image 20250504193619.png]]
-## Using rename and replace Commands to Edit the Configuration
+<h2>Using rename and replace Commands to Edit the Configuration</h2>

 - [rename]: Changes one occurrence of a user-defined element in the configuration.
 	![[Pasted image 20250504194301.png]]